Phallus impudicus: In culture

-In Northern Montenegro, peasants rub Phallus impudicus on the necks of bulls before bull fighting contests in an attempt to make them stronger.
+In Northern Montenegro, peasants rub P. impudicus on the necks of bulls before bullfighting contests in an attempt to make them stronger.
 They are also fed to young bulls as they are thought to be a potent aphrodisiac.

 In 1777, the reverend John Lightfoot wrote that the people of Thuringia called the unopened stinkhorns "ghost's or daemon's eggs" and dried and powdered them before mixing them in spirits as an aphrodisiac.